brucemcpherson/bmPreCache/dependencies.md

 # Google Apps Script Project: bmPreCache
-This repo (bmPreCache) was automatically updated on 12/6/2022, 12:49:17 PM by GasGit
+This repo (bmPreCache) was automatically updated on 12/14/2022, 11:57:04 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")